Nairobi Nairobi County, Kenya Travel Guide

 Lower costs for accommodation and flights, fewer crowds, lush green landscapes, good for birdwatching.

-Occasional rain showers, which can be brief.
+Occasional rain showers, that can be brief.
 Plans might need flexibility.

 April to May, Late November, Late December